whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 In comparison, Apache man Geronimo said that warriors would assume various positions of leadership by common consent, and would only keep those positions as long as they led well.[xxx-geronimo autobio|preparation of a warrior]

-That is, each individual accepted _personal responsibility_ to help choose excellent leaders, and to ensure they were leading well.
+That is, each individual accepted _personal responsibility_ to help choose excellent leaders.
 If a leader disappointed them, they would choose someone else.

 In this way, lower-ranked warriors would accept their leader's directions, but they _chose_ to accept his directions because they valued his leadership.
 "Choosing to follow" a leader and "being forced to obey" may superficially look similar to outsiders.
 But when the warriors knew that the bravest and most selfless warrior among them was their leader, they didn't need to be threatened with punishment because they wanted to follow.